 Cactus tastes like a green vegetable, similar to okra.
 The taste is unique but can be associated with green beans, green bell peppers, and asparagus.
 There is a slightly sour undertone and citrus taste that underlines the predominant green vegetable flavor.

 There are different types of cacti, and not all are edible.
-The most well-edible one is the prickly pear cactus, native to Mexico and consumed in other countries.
-Cooking cactus is a common occurrence in Mexican cuisine, often even called a superfood.
-You can prepare this versatile plant in various ways.
+The most widely eaten cactus – actually its fruit – is the prickly pear cactus, native to Mexico but consumed around the world.
+But several other varieties can be eaten.

 The Flavor And Texture Of Cactus

 When you bite into a piece of the cactus pad, especially raw, it has a light crunch and the texture is like bell pepper.
-However, if the paddles are cooked correctly, they are both crunchy and soft.
+Depending on the cooking method, the paddles can be crunchy or soft.

-If you grow your cactus or get it directly from the source, it is essential to remove the spines.
-You can do this by shaving off the spines and skin with a knife and using a peeler for the edges.
-It is recommended to shave in both directions to ensure that all the spines are removed.
-The thick base of the paddle should also be cut off.
+If you grow your own cactus or get it directly from a grower, you will need to remove the spines.
+Use a knife to shave off the spines and a peeler for the edges of the pad.
+Shave in both directions to remove all the spines.
+The thick base of the paddle must also be cut off.

 How Do You Eat Cactus?